 - A. General: The following are requirements for new building designs in order to best produce the most efficient utilization of the Central Utility Plant (CUP) system, utility distribution system, and the building. - 1.
 The Central Utility Plants are designed as a variable flow system to achieve maximum energy economics.
 The design of the building shall be such as to operate over a varying pressure range. - 2.
-The interface between the building and the Central Chilled Water Distribution System shall insure the chilled water temperature difference will equal to or exceed 15 degrees while satisfying the building design criteria.
-The interface will also insure that the building pump(s) and the distribution pump(s) will be completely decoupled.
-The Utilities Section will provide design and material requirements for the interface. - 3.
-The CUP is operated to produce 45 to 48 degrees F. chilled water depending on overall system needs and energy conservation measures being utilized.
-The design professional shall verify this strategy with the project manager before design begins. - 4.
+The connection between the building and the Central Chilled Water Distribution System shall be approved by the Director of Utilities & Engineering Services.
+The building pump(s) and the distribution pump(s) shall be completely decoupled. - 3.
+The CUP is operated to produce 45 to 48 degrees F. chilled water depending on overall system needs and energy conservation measures being utilized. - 4.
 Existing pressures leaving the CUP vary from 50 to 85 psig.
 Be aware that the maximum operating pressure for the existing chilled water underground piping is 100 psig.
 Any additions to this system shall be designed for 150 psig.